Gudai-Darri solar farm, Pilbara

 And we know we must address this.

-This means working with our people and partners to determine the best ways to replace gas and diesel with clean, green energy alternatives.
+This means working with our people and partners to determine the best ways to replace gas and diesel with sustainable alternatives.

-By working closely with Traditional Owners, local businesses and industry partners, we’re hoping to co-design a renewable energy solution that will decarbonise our operations in a way that also benefits the communities we operate in.
+By working closely with Traditional Owners, local businesses and industry partners, we’re hoping to co-design renewable energy solutions that will decarbonise our operations in a way that also benefits the communities we operate in.

-We currently run one of the world’s largest microgrids at our Pilbara operations, underpinned by 480 megawatts (MW) of gas-based power capacity.
+We operate of the world’s largest microgrids at our Pilbara operations, underpinned by 480 megawatts (MW) of gas-based power capacity.

 In a region that’s blessed with ample year-round sunshine and strong winds at night, the Pilbara offers one of the best opportunities in the world to harness solar and wind power for energy generation.